mathnet/mathnet-numerics/CONTRIBUTING.md

 We use the [Fork & Pull Model](https://help.github.com/articles/using-pull-requests/), as common for GitHub projects.
 If you've already contributed to another GitHub project then you're all set.
 If not, [here is another  introduction](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

 **New Files:**
-When adding or renaming files in the F# projects, please make sure you also add them *as links* to the Portable project.
+When adding or renaming files in the F# projects, please make sure you also add them to the Portable projects in the same order (See the MathNet.Numerics.Portable.sln solution).
 This is a bit tedious but we have not found a better solution yet.

 **Separate Branch per Pull Request:**
 We recommend that you create a separate branch for each pull request, as opposed to using master.
 This makes it much easier to continue working on a pull request even after it has been opened on GitHub.
 Remember that GitHub automatically includes all future commits of the same branch to the pull request.